openscript/astro-theme-international/README.md

 <summary>🎁 How to contribute to this theme?</summary>

 1. Fork the project.
-1. Add your changes.
+1. Make your changes.
 1. Open a pull request.

 </details>

 ## Features

-- Internationalization
+- Internationalization and Localization by using [astro-loader-i18n](https://github.com/openscript/astro-loader-i18n)
   - UI translations
   - Content translations
   - Route translations